Here’s part 2 of our wonderful holiday theme parking it up in Orlando, Florida. You can read about our first incredible week here!

 Day off.
 After such an exhausting week, we need it – but we decide we’ll go to Aquatica.

-There seems to be something about that place.
+There seems to be something about that place, after we failed to visit on our first day.
 After a leisurely breakfast, we’re running a bit late, but we go and sit at the nearest iRide stop.
 And sit.
 And sit.
 And sit some more.
 We chat to a lovely middle-aged American about our holidays, and he asks if the iRide normally takes this long.
 We’re about to give up when one finally appears!

 It drives straight past.
 It’s taken so long to arrive that every single person on International Drive is on it, and it’s full.
 I glare at my phone and there isn’t another one for 15 minutes (supposedly).
 Given that we were already running late, there was no point going now.

 We could have gone shopping.
 Or lounged by the pool.
 Or played pirate golf.
 I recommend doing any of these three things.
 I can’t remember what we did.
 I think we just sulked.
 By the pool.

 The evening was better spent – at the second Halloween Horror Night, and this time we were meeting a friend that I hadn’t seen for six years!
 We had a whale of a time checking out another house, going on rides and watching Bill & Ted’s Excellent Halloween Adventure (it was as amazing as it sounds).
 Afterwards we ate at Margaritaville with cocktails and by the end of it, I was knackered again!

 DAY 9 – ANIMAL KINGDOM, HOLLYWOOD STUDIOS & EPCOT

 It’s Sunday, and we’ve all agreed that Animal Kingdom would be the quietest park to go to.
 In all fairness, it probably was, but “quiet” isn’t the term I would use…